 Individuals will be chosen based on their application letter and degree of interest/participation in mining studies and the mining field.
 A selection committee in Earth Sciences, in consultation with a representative from Engineering, will select the recipient.

 Awarded to an undergraduate student in the Honors Specialization in Geophysics who is travelling to a scientific conference to present their thesis research.
 The recipient will be selected by a committee consisting of at least one geophysicist and an ES 4490E undergraduate thesis coordinator.
-Apply to the Undergraduate Chair by March 31 of each year.
 Academic standing is the principal criterion in the selection of successful candidates.
-Value: 1 at $1,000.

-How to apply: Applicants must submit their accepted conference abstract to the Academic Program Coordinator, Department of Earth Sciences.
+How to apply: Applicants must submit their accepted conference abstract to the Academic Program Coordinator, Department of Earth Sciences by March 31.